syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/legend.md

-## Legend Selection
+## Legend selection

+{% if page.publishingplatform == "aspnet-core" %}

 In the HeatMap, the legend selection is used to toggle the visibility of cell for viewing the specific range value.
 You can enable the legend selection using the [toggleVisibility](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapLegendSettings~ToggleVisibility.html) property.

-{% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}